andrewg5/JavaTraining2024/Pokemon.md

      f.
 Must have a getter “getIsFainted” that returns true or false for if the pokemon is dead (health <=0)

+     g.
+Must have a getter "getName" that returns the name of the pokemon

 6. Must have a child class for individual pokemon (i.e. public class Jigglypuff) that extends (inherits from) Pokemon.
 Must make 1, it'd be better practice to make 2